Papabyte/Byteduino/README.md

 Wss connected to: /bb-test
 Authenticated by hub
 ```
-To get verbose serial output, add `#define DEBUG_PRINT` to your sketch.
+To get verbose serial output, add `#define DEBUG_PRINT` to your byteduino.h.

 ##### Functions references
 Coming soon